elenaalexandrova8/Odin-Rock-Paper-Scissors/README.md

-Etch-A-Sketch toy.
+Rock, paper,scissors computer/human game to play at the javascript console.
 Assignment part of web dev Odin Project curriculum.